ritukeshbharali/jemjive-3.0/README.md

 # Jem-Jive-3.0

-The Jem and Jive libraries are general purpose C++ programming toolkit for solving partial differential equations (PDEs).
+The Jem and Jive libraries are general purpose C++ programming toolkit for solving Partial Differential Equations (PDEs).
 They are developed and maintained by the [Dynaflow Research Group](https://dynaflow.com/).

 This repository is an ***unofficial copy*** of the original software package, available at the Dynaflow [webpage](https://software.dynaflow.com/jive/).